Appeals of University and Student Conduct Hearings

 The Student Conduct Appeal Board shall consist of the Dean of Students or designee.

-The University Conduct Appeal Board shall consist of three members: the Vice President for Student Affairs or designee as Chair and with the power to vote and two additional panel members who may include either full-time faculty members, students or administrators.
+The University Conduct Appeal Board shall consist of three (3) members: the Vice President for Student Affairs or designee as Chair and with the power to vote, and two (2) additional panel members who may include full-time faculty members, students or administrators.
 At the discretion of the Chair substitutes may be named when necessary.
-The faculty, administrator, and student member will be selected from members of the Conduct Board Panel who did not serve on the Hearing Panel from which the decision is being appealed.
+The faculty, administrator or student member shall be selected from the pool of members of the Conduct Board Panel who did not serve on the Hearing Panel from which the decision is being appealed.

-In cases involving sexual misconduct, the University Conduct Appeal Board shall consist of three members of the University Conduct panel: Chair and with the power to vote and two additional panel members who may include either full-time faculty members or administrators.
+In cases involving sexual misconduct, the University Conduct Appeal Board shall consist of three (3) members of the University Conduct Board panel; the Chair with the power to vote, and two (2) additional panel members who may include either full-time faculty members or administrators.